AlecGMcNamara/PMS5003/README.md

-# Pollution Monitor using PMS5003 and ESP8266
+# Air Quality Monitor using PMS5003 and ESP8266
- Display pollution data in browser
+Display pollution data on any device in any browser

 To do: Add parts list suppliers